 Recalled, Error and Rare Comics

-This site is dedicated to the various comic books recalled, rumoured to be recalled, error editions and other noteworthy rare collectables - use the sidebar to the left for quick access to the individual comics and sections (the navigation bar above also provides quick access to each section).
+This site is dedicated to listing rare comics of the modern era covering 1980 to the present time.
+There are three broad categories on the website: Verified Recalled comics, Error & Rumoured Recalls and other rare Comics (which is further split into: Ultra & Super Rare and Rare & Low Distribution).
+Please use the sidebar to the left for quick access to the individual comics and sections (the navigation bar above also provides quick access to each section).

 - CGC Recalled League Tables